 Students who do not achieve an overall average of 65% are recommended for exemption on a subject-by-subject basis.

-The exemption level varies among subjects but usually lies in the range 60% to 65%.
+The exemption level varies among subjects and from year-to-year but usually (not always) the IFoA Independent Examiners set it in the range 60% to 65%.